thor-harsh/Project--Hadoop-38/README.md

 **What is Apache Spark?** <br></br>

 Apache Spark™ is a multi-language engine for executing data engineering, data science, and machine learning on single-node machines or clusters.<br></br>
-Unify the processing of your data in batches and real-time streaming, using your preferred language: Python, SQL, Scala, Java or R.<br></br>
+Unify the processing of your data in batches and real-time streaming, using your preferred language: Python, SQL, Scala, Java or R.
 Execute fast, distributed ANSI SQL queries for dashboarding and ad-hoc reporting.
 Runs faster than most data warehouses.<br></br>
-Perform Exploratory Data Analysis (EDA) on petabyte-scale data without having to resort to downsampling.<br></br>
+Perform Exploratory Data Analysis (EDA) on petabyte-scale data without having to resort to downsampling.
 Train machine learning algorithms on a laptop and use the same code to scale to fault-tolerant clusters of thousands of machines.<br></br>